chigkim/logic-accessibility/index.md

 Especially this would be very helpful for automation script to identify which plugin window is open.

 ### General UI element description
 Some of the controls only have value.
-It would be nicer if it has label as well value.
+It would be nicer if it had label as well as value.

-For example, if output of channel strip is assigned to a bus, it just says "bus 1 button".
+For example, if output of channel strip is assigned to a bus 1, it just says "bus 1 button".
 It would be nice to say "bus 1, output button".

 It is Same for input, send, insert, and so on.